 - Can you keep plugging away even when things aren’t going your way?

-- It’s crucial that you believe in what you’re doing, because you’ll have to convince others - such as your bank manager - to support you.
+- It’s crucial that you believe in what you’re doing, because you’ll have to convince others - such as staff and investors - to support you.

 It helps to have an independent streak

 - Running a business can be lonely, particularly in the early stages.

 - There’ll be no one looking over your shoulder to make sure you get things done.
 You’ll have to rely on your own motivation and self-discipline.